synqs/qlue/docs/guides/gen_guide.md

 # General description
 ## The big picture
+The idea for developing [qlue][qlue_github] stems from the desire for unifying experiment execution on different platforms for quantum simulation/computation.
+These platforms can be based on different technologies (e.g. neutral atoms, ions, superconducting qubits, photonic systems etc.) and have different software for experiment control.

+In this diversity there is a unifying feature for different experiments, they essentially act as a backends for executing some instructions.
+On adopting this picture we quickly realise that we become totally agnostic to the details of how the instructions are executed on a hardware if we can provide a general higher level description of the experiments.
+A very suitable high-level description for experiments on different platforms is to think of these experiments as quantum circuits.
+In this picture any experiment essentially has three steps : state preparation, unitary evolution under a given Hamiltonian and measurement.
+Infact we are not just limited to experiments anymore and can even include theoretical simulator backends which execute the quantum circuits on a computer.

+For providing software support for a given backend to use the language of quantum circuits, two types of libraries are required : one which allows to write quantum circuits for the experiments using some kind of quantum circuit framework and a second one for parsing the quantum circuits into a format which can be run on the experiment.
+For the first one, there already exists quantum circuit frameworks like QisKit , Pennylane etc. which provide a comprehensive support for writing quantum circuits.
+For the second one, custom code has to be written which will depend on the details of the particular backend.

+Another important point is that we assume that the user who writes the quantum circuits does not necessarily have local access to experiments.
+So the user submits quantum circuits to the backend remotely over the internet.
+We use the word job for the submissions by the remote user.
+Therefore, we also need a service which can act as the central point for various remote users to submit their jobs or fetch the result/status of their previously submitted jobs.
+For security reasons this service should provide robust user management and authentication.

+To address the issue we have developed a web interface called [qlue][qlue_github] which allows remote users to submit their jobs to remote cold atom backends.
+This architecture has several advantages :

+* The same circuit can be executed on different backends.
+* Makes collaboration between researchers easier.
+* A nice tool for teaching.

+## A use case
 We want to use our quantum computing backends as platforms for executing experiments written as quantum circuits.
 These backends can be a real cold atom machine or a simulator running on a computer .
 But how will the backend understand a quantum circuit?
 For e.g. in our experiment we use the [labscript suite][labscript_github] to control all hardware and for data analysis.
 We need to tackle the following issues:

 * Labscript suite does not have native support for writing quantum circuits.